Wharton Mailing Lists

 - Navigate to the Mailing List Application.

-- Find your list, and click the Unsubscribe link.
+- Find your list, and select Actions > Unsubscribe

-Any list with @lists.upenn.edu in the address is created and managed by the University.
-For assistance with this issue, you should contact Penn's computing department at help-lists@isc.upenn.edu.
+@lists.upenn.edu in the address is created and managed by the University.
+For assistance with these lists, you should contact Wharton Computing's mailing list team at

 Managing Mailing Lists

-Students, staff and faculty can request a mailing list for a group.
+Students, staff, and faculty can request a Wharton mailing list for a group.

 Roles: Owners, Editors, Moderators

-Owners, editors and moderators must have Wharton email addresses.
-Make sure you are listed in the appropriate places with your @wharton address.
+Owners, editors, and moderators must have Wharton email addresses.
+Make sure you are listed in the appropriate places on each mailing list's admin page.
+You should use your @wharton address.

-- Change the configuration and templates of the list
+- Can change the configuration and templates of the list.

 |